 2. "Made with real fruit" or "made with 100% fruit juice" indicates that there's some actual fruit in the product, but it may not necessarily be the first ingredient.

-3. "Contains real dairy" or "made with dairy ingredients" means that what's in the package contains some dairy product, but isn't necessarily a full-on dairy item like milk or yogurt.
+3. "Contains real dairy" or "made with dairy ingredients" means that what's in the package contains some dairy product but isn't necessarily a full-on dairy item like milk or yogurt.

-5. "No artificial sweeteners," "no artificial flavors," and similar claims mean that there was no fake coloring or flavoring added during processing—but there could still be plenty of sugar, salt, and other unhealthy addictions in the mix.
+5. "No artificial sweeteners," "no artificial flavors," and similar claims mean that there was no proper coloring or flavoring added during processing—but there could still be plenty of sugar, salt, and other unhealthy addictions in the mix.

-Create Your Own Template
+Create Your Template

-In order to achieve these goals, the labeling should include the following information:
+And achieving these goals, the labeling should include the following information:

 1. Product name, brand name, and ingredients list;